Studio City Home Makeover, Part 2

 Thank you all so much for the wonderful comments on Monday’s post.
 After reading them all I made Orlando tell me how untalented, ugly, and annoying I was, over and over again, in order for my head to get back to a normal size.
 It’s almost like he enjoyed it.

 Meanwhile, let’s go into the living room, shall we?
 This is where they do the majority of their hanging out — TV watching, cuddling, reading, sudoku-ing, etc., as you do.
 It’s attached to the dining room and kitchen and Eli’s playroom; it’s the central hub of the house.
-They already had all of the furniture that you see in the space below, and just needed some textiles, accessories, lighting, and “life” in general.

 We continued the color palette from the other rooms (as you should with an open floor-plan) and added this indigo Madeline Weinrib indigo rug that clearly I can’t get enough of.
 For the record, this rug was not my idea, they saw it in Joy’s house, loved it, and couldn’t get it out of their heads.
 It’s honestly one of my favorite rugs in the world and everyday I wish I owned it.
 It has so much color variance because it’s vegetable dyed, and it’s strangely neutral even though it’s indigo blue.
 Plus, it’s kid-friendly since it’s dark.
 I have to stop myself from buying it for myself and last week another client asked for it WITHOUT ME SUGGESTING IT.
 It’s so hard, friends.
 It’s just that good.
 (Not getting paid, barely get a discount, my comments are a genuine love of a product.)